yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_register_web.md

 When a back-end API is registered, you can then virtualize it as a publicly exposed front-end API.
 Registered and virtualized APIs are governed by the API Gateway using configured policies.
 API owners and API administrators can use API Manager to manage registered APIs, and API consumers can use API Manager or API Portal to consume virtualized APIs in their applications.

 {{< alert title="Note" color="primary" >}}
 You must first register a back-end REST API before you can virtualize a front-end REST API.
-For more details, see [Virtualize REST APIs in](api_mgmt_virtualize_web.htm).
+For more details, see [Virtualize REST APIs in API Manager](/docs/apimgr_admin/api_mgmt_virtualize_web/).
 {{< /alert >}}

 ## Back-end and front-end APIs